Mohamedtareque/C-standard-library-/README.md

 # C-standard-library-
-	this repository is about learning and practice C programming by defining and rebuild stdlib depending on K&amp;R book _**materials used here :**_
+	this repository is about learning and practice C programming by defining and rebuild stdlib depending on K&R book
-	- here

 ## DESCRIPTION
 	slibc is a POSIX C standard library.
 It aims to support